malicialab/avclass/EVALUATION.md

 ## Should I evaluate scalability as well?

 Definitely.
-AVClass/AVClass2 are designed for ``massive'' labeling/tagging, i.e., to label/tag millions of samples.
+AVClass/AVClass2 are designed for massive labeling/tagging, i.e., to label/tag millions of samples.
 If you only evaluate the accuracy/precision/recall of the tools without considering their scalability (i.e., runtime and memory consumption)